-The rider and/or the mechanic must attend at least once the Technical Verifications with the (rider's) machine within the time limits stated in the Supplementary Regulations.
+- The rider and/or the assistant and/or the Team Manager must attend at least once the Technical Verifications with the (rider's) machine within the time limits stated in the Supplementary Regulations. - The maximum number of persons present at the technical verification will be the rider and/or assistant and/or the Team Manager. - A rider remains at all times responsible that his machine and his personal protective gear are in conformity with the FIM Technical Rules for Trial motorcycles. - The rider and/or assistant and/or the Team Manager must present a clean motorcycle in conformity to the FIM rules.

-- The maximum number of persons present at the technical verification will be the rider and/or the mechanic, plus one other person.
-In addition, for Team events, the Team Manager may also to be present. - A rider remains at all times responsible that his/her machine and his/her personal protective gear are in conformity with the FIM Technical Rules for Trial motorcycles. - The rider and/or the mechanic must present a clean motorcycle in conformity to the FIM rules and a duly filled in and confirmed Technical Verifications form. - A rider and/or the mechanic must present one (1) motorcycle for the Individual Trial World Championship and up to two (2) motorcycles for the Indoor Trial World Championship. - The rider and/or the mechanic must present the rider's protective wear (equipment), e.g. helmet and bib with prescribed starting number. - Any rider and/or the mechanic failing to report as required by the provisions below may be excluded from the meeting. - The Clerk of the Course/FIM Race Director may prohibit any person who does not comply with the rules, or any rider who could be a danger to other participants or to spectators, from taking part in the competitions.
+- The rider and/or assistant and/or the Team Manager must present a motorcycle without fuel tank cover. - The rider and/or assistant and/or the Team Manager must present one (1) motorcycle for the Individual Trial World Championship and up to two (2) motorcycles for the Indoor Trial World Championship. - The rider and/or assistant and/or the Team Manager must present the rider's protective wear (equipment), e.g. helmet and bib with prescribed starting number.
+The assistant's helmet must be presented too. - Any rider failing to report as required by the provisions below may be excluded from the meeting. - The Clerk of the Course/FIM Race Director may prohibit any person who does not comply with the rules, or any rider who could be a danger to other participants or to spectators, from taking part in the competitions.